UN: Brief gains in air quality in 2020 over COVID lockdowns

 “COVID-19 proved to be an unplanned air-quality experiment, and it did lead to temporary localized improvements,” said Petteri Taalas, the WMO secretary-general.
 “But a pandemic is not a substitute for sustained and systematic action to tackle major drivers of both population and climate change and so safeguard the health of both people and planet.”

+Oksana Tarasova, head of WMO’s atmospheric environment research division, said the impact of such measures on major pollutants was short-lived.
+When measures to reduce mobility mean “there are no cars on the street, you see the improvement in air quality immediately.
+And of course, as soon as the cars go back on the street, you get the worsening back.”

+That compared to “long-lead greenhouse gases” behind global warming like carbon dioxide, whose atmospheric levels can take many years to change.

-WMO cited in particular drops of up to nearly 70% in average nitrous oxide levels during full lockdown measures last year, compared to the same periods from 2015 to 2019.
-But ozone levels, for example, stayed at similar levels or even rose.
+WMO cited declines of up to nearly 70% in average levels of nitrogen oxides, which are largely emitted through transportation and burning of fossil fuels.
+It also noted up to 40% drops — the biggest ones recorded in southeast Asia — of average levels of tiny particulate matter in the air during full lockdown measures last year, compared to the same periods from 2015 to 2019.

+Nitrogen oxides also destroy ozone in the air.
+Partially as a result of the drop in nitrogen oxides, ozone levels — which vary depending on location — remained flat or slightly increased in some places.
+Carbon monoxide levels fell in all regions, especially South America.

+One conundrum for policy makers is that some pollutants like sulfur dioxide in the air actually help to cool the atmosphere, partially offsetting the impacts of climate change.